ziglang/zig/README.md

 ###### Archlinux

-  Currently, the Clang package distributed via official Pacman sources isn't built with shared libraries, therefore, it is not possible to link against individual Clang libs.
+The Clang package distributed via official Pacman sources isn't built with static libraries, therefore, it is not possible to statically link against individual Clang libs.
 Instead, one should link against `libclang-cpp.so`.
 More on this [here](https://bugs.archlinux.org/task/66283).
   Thus, when building on Archlinux, you need to pass `ZIG_PREFER_CLANG_CPP_DYLIB` flag set to true like so: